Ketchup often sits in the fridge for months at a time.

 At room temperature, the quality will be maintained for about a month, while in the refrigerator it can sit for months, even up to a year.

 As you can see, the difference is huge.
 That’s why most people always refrigerate ketchup after opening, no matter how long it will take them to finish the bottle.
+The same is true for another ketchup-based condiment – cocktail sauce.

 Obviously, those two periods are only rough estimates.